Sillhouette/pokemon-teams-lab/README.md

 The specific implementation for achieving these goals is left to you.

 - When a user loads the page, they should see all trainers, with their current team of Pokemon.
-- Whenever a user hits Add Pokemon and they have space on their team, they should get a new Pokemon.
+- Whenever a user hits "Add Pokemon" and they have space on their team, they should get a new Pokemon.
-- Whenever a user hits Release Pokemon on a specific Pokemon team, that specific Pokemon should be released from the team.
+- Whenever a user hits "Release Pokemon" on a specific Pokemon team, that specific Pokemon should be released from the team.

 ## Backend